menu

 Canadian is a very small city located in the state of Texas.
 With a population of 2,230 people and just one neighborhood, Canadian is the 603rd largest community in Texas.

-When you are in Canadian, you'll notice that it is more blue-collar than most other communities in America.
-38.67% of Canadian’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Canadian is a blue-collar town, with 38.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Canadian is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Canadian who work in office and administrative support (10.71%), sales jobs (9.65%), and management occupations (8.41%).

 Being a small city, Canadian does not have a public transit system used by locals to get to and from work.

-The education level of Canadian citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.05% of adults 25 and older in Canadian have a college degree.
+In terms of college education, Canadian is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Canadian have a bachelor's degree or advanced degree.

 The per capita income in Canadian in 2022 was $30,235, which is middle income relative to Texas and the nation.
 This equates to an annual income of $120,940 for a family of four.
 However, Canadian contains both very wealthy and poor people as well.